qortmdgh4141/Intelligent-CCTV-for-Port-Safety/README.md

     - _DeepSort is the tracking algorithm which tracks objects not only based on the velocity and motion of the object but also the appearance of the object._ <br/>

   - _Measuring Distance Between Objects_ <br/>
-    - _The algorithm detects and analyzes low-risk and high-risk states by measuring the distance between the bounding box centers of objects._ <br/>
+    - _The algorithm detects and analyzes low-risk and high-risk state by measuring the distance between the bounding box centers of objects._ <br/>
     - _When measuring distance, measure the distance between all objects detected in the image by reflecting the features of the 'complete graph'._ <br/>

   - _Time Series Data Analysis_ <br/>
-    - _This algorithm detects and analyzes time series data using a queue, and its contents are as follows._ <br/>
+    - _This algorithm detects and analyzes time series data using a queue, and its contents are as follows :_ <br/>

-    - _If the data recognized through the action recognition model is judged to be abnormal behavior, the penalty score is sequentially stored in the queue, which is a linear data structure.
+      1. _If the data recognized through the action recognition model is judged to be abnormal behavior, the penalty score is sequentially stored in the queue, which is a linear data structure.
 (Conversely, if the recognized data is judged to be normal behavior, the adventure score  is stored.)_ <br/>
-    - _At the same time, scores, which are time series data previously stored in the queue, are deleted from the queue by the FIFO (First In First Out) method of the queue._ <br/>
+      2. _At the same time, scores, which are time series data previously stored in the queue, are deleted from the queue by the FIFO (First In First Out) method of the queue._ <br/>
-    - _While checking the sum of the scores stored in the queue in real time, if the result is an outlier, it is judged that it is currently a very dangerous situation._ <br/>
+      3. _By analyzing the sum of the scores in the queue in real time, if the value is an outlier, it is judged that it is currently a very dangerous situation_.<br/><br/>

 - _Through the algorithms mentioned above, the following events are detected and analyzed :_ <br/>